willkoehler/my_blog/pages/alternate-route-options-for-the-olentangy-trail.md

 cover_image: olentangy-trail/bike-boulevard-on-linworth-road-east.jpg
 cover_image_caption: "Photo: Rick Jordon"

-excerpt: "Options for a safe alternate route for trail traffic while the Olentangy Trail is closed
+excerpt: "Recommendations to create a safe alternate route for trail traffic while the Olentangy Trail
-          under the 315/270 interchange."
+          is closed under the 315/270 interchange."

 author:
   name: Will Koehler